 - On-the-go consumption is on the rise, boosting growth of grocery channels characterized by impulse purchases, especially convenience stores.
 Convenience stores in gas stations have become common food and beverage providers.
 According to consumer behavior experts, the number of convenience stores is expected to grow as consumption behavior continues to change.
 Israelis households are shrinking and consumers are increasingly pressed for time.
 As such, Israeli consumers are buying less, more frequently, and closer to their homes, making convenience stores a logical option. - Supermarkets chains are increasing their activity and presence in the center of cities.
 In many cases, this is being done through acquiring smaller chains. - Supermarket chains are increasing their focus on online retailing, as internet retail sales continue to increase.
-Consumers enjoy the ease and convenience of shopping from their homes.
-In 2018, online food and drink sales increased by 22 percent in value terms, and reached nearly one billion dollars.
-The Israeli online food market is expected to grow by an annual rate of 20 percent through 2020. - Israeli food manufactures are now attempting to enter online retailing.
-Tnuva, Israel's largest food company, opened an online store selling food products directly to consumers, thereby bypassing supermarkets.
-Tnuva's new platform does not sell single products, but rather enables consumers to order home kits for preparing recipes.
+Consumers enjoy the ease and convenience of shopping from their homes. - As a result of social distancing measures and quarantine restrictions, food retailers including convenience stores and neighborhood grocery stores were forced to adapt and innovate with e-commerce and delivery platforms.
+Online shopping increased 60 percent in May 2020 compared to the same month in 2019. - As a result of the COVID-19 pandemic, local suppliers/distributors to food retailer stores have also increased or developed e-commerce or online platforms to reach consumers directly. - Israeli food manufacturers are now attempting to enter online retailing.
+Thuva, Israel's largest food company, opened an online store selling food products directly to consumers, thereby bypassing supermarkets.
+Thuva's new platform does not sell single products, but rather enables consumers to order home kits for preparing recipes.
 The kits include ingredients produced by the group's dairy and food departments.